Curriculum

 Our curriculum framework meets the requirements of the latest National Curriculum, providing pupils with the requisite skills and knowledge, in all subjects, to be successful, independent, resilient and motivated learners in readiness for their next stage of education.
 The content and challenge of our units of learning inspire children to nurture a passion for learning and prepare them for life as a global citizen, in which they can communicate effectively, in a fast-changing and interdependent world.
 It provides opportunities to explore complex and controversial global issues such as equality which they may encounter through the media and their own experiences.
 The curriculum enables pupils to develop their skills as agents of change and see how they can work together to develop and create a better future.

-Our values: Caring, Ambitious, Inquisitive, Active and Happy, support the development of the whole child as a reflective learner.
+Our values: GREAT: Golden, Responsible, Empathetic, Ambitious, Tenacious, support the development of the whole child as a reflective learner.
 Our PSHE curriculum, alongside the fundamental British values, supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society.

 Half-Termly Long Term Plans – Whole School